 To take the SUL virtual tour, access http://tour.pnnl.gov/ and click on the facility marked Shallow Underground Laboratory.
 Once in the virtual environment, you’ll hear a short introduction and then can self-navigate through the dropdown menu, the map or the arrow to enter through the front door.
 At any point you can jump to the virtual tour by clicking “View Tour.”
 At each tour stop, you have the ability to zoom and pan 360 degrees within the laboratories.
 Short video features, interviews, reference information and more are scattered throughout the tour.

-Top (Measurement hall): Scientists use ultra-sensitive germanium detectors to perform low-background measurements on a variety of samples, addressing applications that span from environmental age-dating to international treaty verification.
+About the photos: Top (Measurement hall): Scientists use ultra-sensitive germanium detectors to perform low-background measurements on a variety of samples, addressing applications that span from environmental age-dating to international treaty verification.

 Bottom (Electroforming): Electroformed parts are fabricated in the Electrochemical Purification Laboratory that was specifically designed to produce radiopure copper.